BennoDev/Unacceptable/README.md

 # Unacceptable

-### Don't use Unacceptable in production
+### !!
+Don't use Unacceptable in production !!

-> **!!
-I created this library to see how far I could take TypeScript's type
+> **I created this library to see how far I could take TypeScript's type
 > system.
 I've used it to serve as a demo for the language, and to learn more
 > about it myself.** > **There are currently no plans to actively maintain it,
-> so while it might work, do NOT use it. !!**
+> so while it might work, do NOT use it.**

 ---